reskillamericans/first-time-dart/lessons/02-variables.md

   // Declare variable x.
   var x;

-  // Assign an intial value for x. x = 2;
+  // Assign an initial value for x. x = 2;

   print('The value of x is initially ${x}.\n');